spy-js/spy-js/README.md

 It is recommended to save your session configuration file as spy.js (or spy-all.js/spy-nolibs.js etc.) in your project folder and commit/check in your VCS system so the configuration could be shared across your project team.

 ## Development proxy configuration
-If you're using development proxy for instance to map minified files and replace them with local development versions, it is still possible to use spy-js to instrument and trace those development versions of JavaScript files.
+If you're using development proxy, for instance to map minified files and replace them with local development versions, it is still possible to use spy-js to instrument and trace those development versions of JavaScript files.

 In the example below it's illustrated how to make Fiddler work with spy-js in WebStorm.
 The idea is to request your non-minified files via spy-js proxy server using local proxy mode URLs.
 In the example I'll replace minified sh\_javascript.min.js file from nodejs.org with my version sh\_javascript.js using Fiddler and will trace sh_javascript.js execution using spy-js.